COVID-19 Information & Bulletins

-Bagged lunches are offered for seniors at no charge at Westfield Middle School (30 West Silver Street) and Franklin Elementary School (22 Franklin Avenue) from 11 AM to 1 PM, Monday through Friday.
+Bagged lunches are offered for seniors at no charge at Westfield Middle School and Abner Gibbs Elementary School from 11 a.m. to 1 p.m., Monday through Friday.

 The Westfield Food Pantry is periodically offering grab-an-go dinners for individuals and families in need.
 They are communicating primarily through their webpage at: www.facebook.com/Westfield-Food-Pantry-510416725651902/

-The Westfield Soup Kitchen, at 101 Meadow Street, is providing limited grab-and go meals Sunday-Friday each week from 5:00 pm – 5:45 pm.
+The Westfield Soup Kitchen, at 101 Meadow & White Streets, is providing on meal per person, no charge, Sunday-Friday each week from 5:00 pm – 5:45 pm.
 Appropriate social distancing will be practiced and expected.
 The organization is accepting monetary donations at its mailing address, Our Community Table, PO Box 2017, Westfield, MA 01086.

 Municipal Operation Update